raystorm/ucm-maven-plugin/readme.md

 The plugin defines its own Lifecycle/Packaging **wcc**

 To take full advantage of the plugin add `<packaging>wcc</packaging>` to your *pom.xml*.

-Setting that will automagically bind the plugin goals to the lifecycle, so for example `mvn package` will call `ucm:classpath`, `ucm:lib`, and `ucm:build` in order as part of the normal build process.
+Setting that will automagically bind the plugin goals to the lifecycle, so for example `mvn package` will call `ucm:classpath`, `ucm:lib`, and `ucm:build` in order as part of the normal build process

 ```xml
 <plugin>